jerryliangxia/portfolio-v2/posts/python-raytracer.md

 ![Novel Scene](/images/python-raytracer/novel-scene.png)

-# Conclusion
+# Further

-This raytracer demonstrates the power of creating realistic images with a simpe set of rules.
-With further development, procedures to handle HDR mapping, soft shadows, UV mapping and more can be implemented.
+This raytracer demonstrates the power of creating realistic images with a simple set of rules.
+With more development, procedures to handle HDR mapping, soft shadows, and UV mapping can be done too.